-The Irish film Eat The Peach(1986) was inspired by the true story of two brothers in-law who built a motorcycle wall of death in a field near Gubadorris, Co.
-Leitrim, close to its border with Co.
-Longford at Granard.
+The Irish film Eat The Peach(1986) was inspired by the true story of two Co.
+Longford brothers in-law who built a motorcycle wall of death very close to the border with Co.
+Leitrim, near Granard.
 From Wikipedia, “The film is based on actual events – the film is based on a true story of two brothers-in-law Connie Kiernan and Michael Donoghue.
 They build a wall of death in their back garden for fun.
-The director, Peter Ormrod, had seen a huge, wooden tank just off the road when he was looking for items for Irish television.”
-Released to some acclaim at the time, today this fictionalized version (written by Peter Ormond and John Kelleher) of their story has become a cult film and regarded by some to be weirdly prescient of the Celtic Tiger and its collapse.
+The director, Peter Ormond, had seen a huge, wooden tank just off the road when he was looking for items for Irish television.”
+Released to some acclaim at the time, today this fictionalised version (written by Peter Ormond and John Kelleher) of their story has become a cult film and regarded by some to be weirdly prescient of the Celtic Tiger and its collapse.

-The wall of the film is can be read today as a metaphor for any crazy start-up enterprise and the glimpse they give of it in action the public at large is the moment of non-comprehension as its difference is too great for most people to fathom without creating fear and rejection (ahead of its time).
-The film is also thought to give a very perceptive glimpse of the coming success of the Celtic Tiger and its collapse (its possibility and consequences would have psychologically come too soon for the majority in the 80’s and would also prove to ultimately be so 20 years or so later) but does promise a more mature second chance at sometime in Ireland’s future.
+The wall of the film could be read today as a metaphor for any crazy start-up enterprise and the glimpse they give of it in action to the public at large is the moment of non-comprehension as its difference is too great for most people to fathom without creating fear and rejection (ahead of its time).
+The film is also thought to give a very perceptive glimpse of the coming success of the Celtic Tiger and its collapse but does promise a more mature second chance at sometime in Ireland’s future.

 What happened in reality was not all that different from the film as it turned out.
-In 1984 the pair had been inspired by an Elvis Presley film Roustabout (which is referenced in the film) while a visit to Tommy Messham’s wall of death show at Funderland in Dublin gave them an insight to the dimensions and construction of a wall of death.
-The director Peter Ormond did do an Irish news item on them and one came forward with sponsorship and gradually the wall deteriorated and became spread far and wide after a storm.
+In 1977 the pair had been initially inspired by an Elvis Presley film, Roustabout, (which is also referenced in the film) and while on a visit to Tommy Messham’s wall of death show at Funderland in Dublin they gained an insight to the dimensions and construction of it.
+The director Peter Ormond did make an Irish news item on them in 1979 but no-one came forward with sponsorship and gradually the wall deteriorated and became spread far and wide after a storm.

 It has been estimated that it would take approximately just 1000 people around the world to begin the process of dreaming humanity out of a certain mindset or situation.
 This type of thinking appears to have been at the core of an Irish initiative that it is alleged was tried here surreptitiously in 1988.